Planning your sprint training program

 The first 2 weeks of training would include some steady running, fartlek etc but not much more.
 Then I would start to introduce other sessions aimed at aerobic capacity and strength.

 The following is an example for weeks 3 and 4:

 All of the track sessions would be preceded by a dynamic warm up including sprint drills and work with ladders and hurdles.
 Start the strength work with a short dynamic warm up and some light lifting.

 "Winders" are continuous runs - sprint/stride the straight and jog the bends (of the track - but can also be done on a football or rugby pitch).

 The underpass session is another continuous run.
-Near my home track we have a running circuit of approximately 1 minute per lap which includes around 25 steps near the end.
-The need to take theses steps one at a time introduces leg speed and also breaks up the rhythm of the run and increase its difficulty.
+Near my home track we have a running circuit of 1-minute per lap which includes around 25 steps near the end.
+The need to take these steps one at a time introduces leg speed and also breaks up the rhythm of the run and increase its difficulty.

 As the weeks pass I would increase the number of reps and then start to increase the speed to 80%.

 The weights sessions would be geared to incorporate technical lifting as well as strength endurance work at this time.
 The amount of technique work would depend upon the experience of the athlete in this aspect of training and may look as follows (the weights used obviously depend on the strength / technical competence of the individual athlete).

 By early to mid-November I would change these weights to emphasise maximum strength work but may also include circuit work (starting with continuous 20/30 seconds per exercise then changing to 20/30 on 20/30secs off.

 Many sprints coaches may wish to include more speed work than I would.
 These thoughts depend upon the coach's views on the effect of too much slower work on the muscle fibres.
 Personally, I am happy with my methodology.
 My sessions incorporating speed of limb movement through the drills etc.